sbstjn/jwtiny/README.md

 SignatureVerification::with_ecdsa_es256(public_key_der)
 ```

-**Algorithm restrictions are mandatory in 2.0**.
 Use algorithm-specific constructors (preferred) or pass an explicit `AlgorithmPolicy`.

 ### Claims Validation